How to set up a BitBurrow hub

 Acquire a domain name

 Purchase your new domain name from a domain name registrar such as Hover or Google Domains.
 Alternatively, create a new subdomain for an existing domain such as your company or organization.
-For example, if your organization owns example.org
+For example, if your organization owns example.org, you could set up vxm.example.org to use for BitBurrow, where vxm is a subdomain you choose.

-, or similar words.
+When choosing a domain name or subdomain, it is recommended that it not contain vpn, proxy, bitburrow, gateway, or similar words.
 Public WiFi networks that restrict VPN usage may block domain names that include these.
 Also, choosing a name that is easy to type will make it easier for admins setting up VPN servers.

 Set up the Linux server